Procedures for Entering SMCF:

 - Quantitative Nanomechanical Property Mapping (PF-QNM) - enabling researchers to map and distinguish quantitatively between nanomechanical properties while simultaneously imaging sample topography at high resolution.
 This technology operates over an extremely wide range (1MPa to 50GPa for modulus and 10pN to 10μN for adhesion) to characterize a large variety of sample types.

-- Heating and Cooling -Execute temperature control and thermal analysis on samples from –25°C to 200°C while scanning in various AFM modes.
+- Execute temperature control and thermal analysis on samples from 25°C to 200°C while scanning in some SPM modes.

 - EnviroScope Atomic Force Microscope (ESCOPE)